owenthereal/upterm/docs/upterm.md

 ## upterm

-Secure Terminal Sharing
+Instant Terminal Sharing

 ### Synopsis

-Upterm is an open-source solution for sharing terminal sessions instantly with the public internet over secure tunnels.
+Upterm is an open-source solution for sharing terminal sessions instantly over secure tunnels to the public internet.

 ### Examples

 ```
-  # Host a terminal session that runs $SHELL with
-  # client's input/output attaching to the host's
+  # Host a terminal session running $SHELL, attaching client's IO to the host's:
   $ upterm host

-  # Display the ssh connection string and share it with
+  # Display the SSH connection string for sharing with client(s):
-  # the client(s)
   $ upterm session current
   === SESSION_ID
   Command:                /bin/bash